danny1113/FxSwift/README.md

 Pipe have 2 custom operators: `=>` and `+`.

-`=>` is for pass the value to the next function.
+`=>` is for passing the value to the next function.

-`+` is for combining pipe or Combine's Publisher to the pipe on the left hand side.
+`+` is for combining two pipes together.

-### Combine Interoperatibility
+### Interoperate with Combine

-You can easily transform a pipe to AnyPublisher with FxSwift
+You can simply chain a function that returns an `AnyPublisher` to the pipe, and it will automatically transform to an async function for you.

 ```swift
 func dataTaskPublisher(